Energy from Ellwood invariant for solutions involving $X^0$ variables: Ellwood invariant and energy for the solutions including X0

 where $\Delta$ id defined by \eqref{def:Delta}.
 The first term can be written by

 in the same way as in the previous section.
 However the second term presents an obstruction.
 Because of the second term, we obtain

 Here the trace in the last line leads to

-On the other hand, we cannot evaluate $\Delta$.
+On the other hand, we were unable to evaluate $\Delta$.
 Hence it is not clear whether \eqref{cond:2} does not hold for the solution.
 If $\Delta$ does not vanishes, the difference between the energy and the Ellwood invariant is given by